Ugrammer/UniversalMer-v2.0/README.md

 # UniversalMer
   A k-mer counting tool for multiple sizes of k at once.
 # OVERVIEW
-<p>UniversalMer is a k-mer counting tool for multiple size of k at once.The program counts and summarizes the exact frequency of all k-mers from 1-mer up to a user-defined maximum length (kmax).
-This kmax can be specified as any length or can be automatically determined by the longest repeated patterns found in the input sequence.</p>
+UniversalMer is a k-mer counting tool for multiple size of k at once.The program counts and summarizes the exact frequency of all k-mers from 1-mer to a user-defined maximum length (kmax).
+This kmax can be specified as any length or can be automatically determined by the longest repeated patterns found in the input sequence.
-<p>The available sequence alphabets support are DNA, RNA, and protein.
-The Input file must be fasta format with .txt or .fasta or .fna. </p>
+The available sequence alphabets support are DNA, RNA, and protein.
+The Input file must be fasta format with .txt or .fasta or .fna.

-<p>The program offers several output options:
+## The program offers several output options:
  * Dumping all k-mers: Outputs a complete list of every k-mer found.
  * Dumping chosen k-mer patterns: Provides lists of repeated or singleton k-mers.
  * Dumping the k-mer spectrum: Generates a summary of k-mer frequencies.
  * Note: The program does not support canonical k-mer counting.
-You can use the output files with other programs to find canonical patterns. </p>
+You can use the output files with other programs to find canonical patterns.

-<p>The efficiency of the program depends on the sequence length (in base pairs) and the number of unique patterns.
+## The efficiency of the program depends on the sequence length (in base pairs) and the number of unique patterns.

-Memory Usage:
+## Memory Usage:
  * For an input sequence of 6 million base pairs, generating 1 billion patterns with a maximum k-mer length of 20,000, the memory usage is approximately 70-80 GB.
  * For shorter input lengths ranging from 20,000 to 1 million base pairs, the memory usage is much lower, from 8 MB to 150 MB, for 20 thousand to 1.5 million patterns with a maximum k-mer length of 30 to 300.

-Running Time:
+## Running Time:
  * Based on our experiments, for an input length of 6 million base pairs, which yields 1 billion patterns with a maximum k-mer size of 20,000, the running time is approximately 4500-5000 seconds.
-    * For smaller inputs (20,000 to 1 million base pairs) generating 20 thousand to 1.5 million patterns with the maximum k-mer sizes of 30 to 300, the running time ranges from 100 milliseconds to 6 seconds.</p>
+ * For smaller inputs (20,000 to 1 million base pairs) generating 20 thousand to 1.5 million patterns with the maximum k-mer sizes of 30 to 300, the running time ranges from 100 milliseconds to 6 seconds.

 # REQUIREMENT
   **OS:** Windows10, MacOS_ARM64, MacOS_X64 <br>